Mixed Tone Instructions Make Output Read Schizophrenic

 • List every tone adjective in your prompt.

-• Decide one primary tone before re-prompting.
+• Decide your one primary tone before re-prompting.

 Information to collect

-• Full tone instruction as written.
+• The full tone instruction, as written.

-• Output that mixed tones unevenly.
+• The output that mixed tones unevenly.

 • One sample of writing that hits the blend you actually want.